Roman number d. How do Roman numerals work?

 Respectively M, D, C, L, X, V, I

-To correctly write large numbers in Roman numerals, you must first write down the number of thousands, then hundreds, then tens, and finally units.
+To correctly write large numbers in Roman numerals, you must first write the number of thousands, then hundreds, then tens, and finally units.

 • 999.
-Thousand (M), subtract 1 (I), get 999 (IM) instead of CMXCIX.
+Thousand (M), subtract 1 (I), we get 999 (IM) instead of CMXCIX.
 Consequence: 1999 - MIM instead of MCMXCIX

 • 95.
 One hundred (C), subtract 5 (V), get 95 (VC) instead of XCV

-• 1950: Thousand (M), subtract 50 (L), we get 950 (LM).
+• 1950: Thousand (M), subtract 50 (L), get 950 (LM).
 Consequence: 1950 - MLM instead of MCML

-It was only in the 19th century that the number “four” was written universally as “IV”, before that the record “IIII” was most often used.
-However, the entry "IV" can be found already in the documents of the "Forme of Cury" manuscript dating back to 1390.
-Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the numbers "VIII" on the opposite side, and the reversed "IV" is more difficult to read than "IIII".
+It was only in the 19th century that the number “four” was written down as “IV”; before that, the number “IIII” was most often used.
+However, the entry “IV” can already be found in the documents of the Forme of Cury manuscript dating back to 1390.
+Watch dials have traditionally used "IIII" instead of "IV" in most cases, mainly for aesthetic reasons: this spelling provides visual symmetry with the "VIII" numerals on the opposite side, and an inverted "IV" is more difficult to read than "IIII".

-Application of Roman Numerals
+Application of Roman numerals

 In Russian, Roman numerals are used in the following cases: